omahmood280/Bingo-Game/README.md

 # Bingo Game

 The goal of this project was to create a menu-driven text-based limited implementation of a bingo game.
 I have always been passionate about gaming so I really liked the idea of doing a bingo game.
-This was done as part of my Object Oriented Programming Module at the University of Birmingham.

 It's a limited implementation so in particular there will be no randomisation of numbers and shouting out.